 - Mailing a leaflet notification to all households at Wynyard both within Hartlepool and Stockton. - A press release on 14th February.
-This press release was picked up and included as an article about the consultation by the Hartlepool Mail on Tuesday 15th February 2022.

-A consultation has been launched - Social media including the Council's Twitter and Facebook account and by Wynyard Park Ltd through local Facebook groups. - Direct email notifications sent to key external stakeholders with an interest in Wynyard.
+This press release was picked up and included as an article about the consultation by the Hartlepool Mail on Tuesday 15th February 20221. - Social media including the Council's Twitter and Facebook account and by Wynyard Park Ltd through local Facebook groups. - Direct email notifications sent to key external stakeholders with an interest in Wynyard.
 This included Wynyard Residents Association, Parish Council's, Ward Councillors, the Tees Valley Combined Authority and Hartlepool Constituency MP Jill Mortimer.